Tangzishun-Li/ParkourRL/README.md

 ### v1.1

 * **Physics Fix:** Adjusted crouch duration frame logic (8,30 -> 8,40) to resolve collision issues with long hook obstacles.

 ---
+## 🙏 Acknowledgments

+Finally, we would like to express our sincere gratitude to Professor Lu and teaching assistants at Macau University of Science and Technology for their guidance and support in enabling us to complete this project.

+---